-The more I explore Google Cloud's endless catalog of cloud services, the more I really like Google Cloud.
+The more I explore Google Cloud's endless catalog of cloud services, the more I like Google Cloud.
 This is why before moving forward, I'd like to be transparent that this blog has become little more than thinly veiled Google propaganda, where I will henceforth bombard you with persuasive and subtle messaging to sell your soul to Google.
 Let's be honest; they've probably simulated it anyway.

 So you've taken a leap and decided to host your VPS on Google Cloud: let me be the first to congratulate you on joining the clearly superior cloud platform of our modern era.
 I would apologize for being so openly opinionated, but so far I've only stated objective facts.

-For the last few weeks I've been enamored with Google's cloud platform, aptly named Google Cloud Platform.
-GCP contains the things you might expect from a young player in the 'screw AWS' space: much of what exists on AWS has an equivalent on GPC, but certain subtleties exist, such as the lack of Python serverless functions and so forth.
-That
+I've been enamored with Google's cloud platform (aptly named Google Cloud Platform).
+GCP contains the things you might expect from a young player in the cloud provider space; a lot of existing AWS services already have an equivalent on GPC, but the comparison isn't always 1-to-1.